Veneration: Jainism

-In Jainism, it recognizes the tirthankaras, which are beings who have achieved transcendence and liberation (moksha) and are, therefore, teachers who taught the Jain path.
+In Jainism, it recognizes the tirthankaras, who are beings who have achieved transcendence and liberation (moksha) and are, therefore, teachers who taught the Jain path.
 Away from the evolution of the cosmos and the cosmic event, they do not intervene in any way in it; they serve only as examples to follow.
 The latter is manifested in the offering ceremonies (devapuja), which constitute more of a renunciation on the part of the believer than a surrender, since the tirthankaras are totally indifferent to the affairs of men and the Jains assume that they are indifferent to them.